|

 art, but also of conspiring with the owner of the 'Sensation' collection,

 Charles Saatchi, to inflate the value of the works on display."
+The breadth of commercial involvement was

 extensive, the Times explained.
 "Mr.